What Determines If Something Can Be Recycled?

 Many recycling companies offer a one bin system since this creates the least amount of work for the recycler and therefore encourages recyclers to utilize their service.
 However, the process of unmixing these items once they arrive at the recycling facility can be complicated.
 These sorting facilities are called “MRFs” or Material Recovery Facilities.
 People and machines work together to sort through recyclables.

 A typical MRF has lots of conveyor belts to move and sort recyclables.
-Paper, cardboard, and glass are usually sorted by hand since glass is delicate and paper a
+Paper, cardboard, and glass are usually sorted by hand since glass is delicate and paper and cardboard are flimsy.

 Keep in mind that while machines are a great help to recycling facilities and the entire process of recycling, they are not perfect.
 MRF machines were created to sort specific items.
 When you try to recycle an uncommon item, like a plastic toy, it can end up causing more harm than good.